 4 weeks of Homeschool – Our Tools and Program

 We signed both kids up for the program on Time4Learning as their core program.
 We liked the fact that it is a monthly subscription and we can adjust the kids up or down a grade level on any subject.
 It also provides exams and keeps records of all of their work and progress.
 It is about $34/month for both kids, so we will see if we continue with it.

 This is an online program, so of course depends on good internet connections.
 We have had a bit of frustration with poor internet connections, but the kids just switch tasks as they wait.
 The kids have always attended public school and expressed their desire to be taught, rather than learn online.
 We will give it some time and then check with them again.
 They have both stated that the program moves a bit slow and there aren’t any fast forward buttons to skip ahead.
 We will eventually do a full review of the program, but for now each of the kids feel their grade level work is too easy.

 As admins, Alan and I can adjust their grade level per subject.
 We made a few adjustments for both of them in the first week and things seem to be a bit better now.
 Of course we are a family that thrives off of technology, so we are including many technology related activities as well.

-For Lars, we are supplementing with many other things.
-He is in the Wandering Educators Travel Blogging Teen Mentorship Program.
-Lars is also working on Code Academy and doing Algebra in Kahn Academy.
+For our son, we are supplementing with many other things.
+He is in the Wandering Educators Travel Blogging Teen Mentorship Program. our son is also working on Code Academy and doing Algebra in Kahn Academy.
 He also has several video, photography and design projects, some of which he is just doing out of his own desire.